jacobo/building_services/slides.md

       EY::ServicesAPI.enable_mock!(
         EyServicesFake::TresfiestasFake)
     end

+.notes there are different approaches to doing this...
+In my case I wrote tests in my API client that could run against either the "mock" server OR the "real" server.
+I used 2 gemfiles and the "internal" one actually includes the full Addons project as a gem.

 !SLIDE[bg=pictures/roots.jpg]
 ### In reality the process was not so linear

+!SLIDE bullets incremental
+### To Review
+* Distributed Objects
+* Well defined APIs
+* Integration Tests
+* Verified Mock-Mode

 !SLIDE
 # Time to ship!

 ![](pictures/shipit.png)

-!SLIDE
-# Lesson: Verify your mock mode

-.notes there are different approaches to doing this...
-In my case I wrote tests in my API client that could run against either the "mock" server OR the "real" server.
-I used 2 gemfiles and the "internal" one actually includes the full Addons project as a gem.

-!SLIDE
-# Lesson: Ship it!

 .notes this is what I tried to do originally, but I needed to heed the other lessons first.
 With verifiable API clients and mock modes I could work in a single repository at a time, and be confident that if my tests pass, things will work when I deploy to production.

 !SLIDE
-# Shipping is just the start!
+### Side Note: Use Feature Flags

+    @@@ ruby
+    class Account < ActiveRecord::Base
+      has_many :account_features
+      has_many :features, :through => :account_features
+    end
+&nbsp;

+    @@@ ruby
+    - if @account.has_feature?('addons')
+      = link_to "Addons", account_addons_url(@account)

 !SLIDE
-# Iterate
+# Document your APIs

-!SLIDE
-# Write Documentation
-## And keep it up to date

 .notes documentation has a price (just like code) the more you write, the more you need to maintain

-!SLIDE
-# Generate Documentation

 !SLIDE
 # Share your errors